What Are the Inspection Requirements in Joplin, MO?

-In Joplin, MO, most cars and vehicles must get regular inspections every two years.
-However, vehicles that are less than five years old are not subject to this requirement.
+In Joplin, MO, most cars and vehicles must be inspected every two years.
+However, vehicles under five years old are not subject to this requirement.

-The model or manufacture date of the vehicle is used for calculating this period of five years.
+The model or manufacture date of the vehicle is used to calculate this period of five years.
 Other vehicles exempt from a mandatory safety review include:

 Further, an emission inspection is not required in all MO counties.

 Only the residents who live in one of the following areas in MO are required to get an emission inspection done:

 Will a Cracked Windshield Pass Inspection in MO?